 In this study, unlike a trial design with sites and investigators, reporting HCPs will not have received formal training on providing causality assessments for the study drug.
-Further, given limited known information about the safety of ritlecitinib in pregnancy, it is expected that the HCPs will rarely provide a causality assessment for the reportable safety events, or they will report it as "unknown" as s/he cannot determine it.
+Further, given limited known information about the safety of ritlecitinib in pregnancy, it is expected that the

+CT24-WI-GL02-RF01 6.0 Non-Interventional Study Protocol Template For Primary Data Collection Study Page 48 of 81 HCPs will rarely provide a causality assessment for the reportable safety events, or they will report it as "unknown" as s/he cannot determine it.
 In this event, the applicable, reportable safety event must still be reported to Pfizer Safety per the process outlined in Table 6.